roboconf/roboconf.github.io/en/developer-guide/supporting-a-new-deployment-target.md

 import net.roboconf.plugin.api.PluginException;
 import net.roboconf.plugin.api.PluginInterface;

-public class PluginChef implements PluginInterface {
+public class TargetVSphere implements TargetHandler {

 	private final Logger logger = Logger.getLogger( getClass().getName());
-	private String agentId;

 	@Override
-	public String getPluginName() {
+	public String getTargetId() {
-		return "chef";
+		return "vsphere";
 	}

 	@Override
+	public String createOrConfigureMachine(
+			Map<String,String> targetProperties,
+			String messagingIp,
+			String messagingUsername,
+			String messagingPassword,
+			String rootInstanceName,
-	public void setNames( String applicationName, String rootInstanceName ) {
+			String applicationName )
-		this.agentId = "'" + rootInstanceName + "' agent";
+	throws TargetException {

+		logger.info( "Creating a new machine." );
+		return "the VM's ID";
 	}

 	@Override
+	public void terminateMachine(
+			Map<String,String> targetProperties,
+			String machineId )
-	public void initialize( Instance instance ) throws PluginException {
+	throws TargetException {

-		String name = instance != null ? instance.getName() : null;
-		this.logger.fine( this.agentId + " is initializing the plug-in for " + name + "." );
+		logger.info( "Terminating a machine." );
 	}

-	@Override
-	public void deploy( Instance instance ) throws PluginException {
-		String name = instance != null ? instance.getName() : null;
-		this.logger.info( this.agentId + " is deploying instance " + name + "." );
 }

-	@Override
-	public void start( Instance instance ) throws PluginException {
-		String name = instance != null ? instance.getName() : null;
-		this.logger.info( this.agentId + " is starting instance " + name + "." );
-	}

-	@Override
-	public void update( Instance instance, Import importChanged, InstanceStatus statusChanged ) throws PluginException {
-		String name = instance != null ? instance.getName() : null;
-		this.logger.info( this.agentId + " is updating instance " + name + "." );
-	}

-	@Override
-	public void stop( Instance instance ) throws PluginException {
-		String name = instance != null ? instance.getName() : null;
-		this.logger.info( this.agentId + " is stopping instance " + name + "." );
-	}

-	@Override
-	public void undeploy( Instance instance ) throws PluginException {
-		String name = instance != null ? instance.getName() : null;
-		this.logger.info( this.agentId + " is undeploying instance " + name + "." );
-	}
-}
 ```

-For the description of the methods, please refer to the Javadoc of the **PluginInterface** interface.
+For the description of the methods, please refer to the Javadoc of the **TargetHandler** interface.

-Basically, all the methods are related to a life cycle change on the agent side.
-The plug-in name matches the installer name within Roboconf's DSL.
-If a Roboconf component uses **chef** as its
+The target ID matches the **target-id** property in **"target.properties** files (**target** installer).
-installer name, then this plug-in will be used.
+If a Roboconf component references this target ID, then this bundle will be used.

-On the agent, there is no multi-threading for the plug-ins.
-Since every action may modify the system and the deployed applications, plug-ins are invoked sequentially by the agent.
-And **any long-running operation must be blocking**.
+On the DM, target handlers may be invoked concurrently and from different threads.

-Any critical exception must be wrapped in an instance of **PluginException**.
+Any critical exception must be wrapped in an instance of **TargetException**.
-Eventually, you must know that inside the agent, there will be only instance of your plug-in class.
-And that it will be reused
-during all the time it is deployed.
+Eventually, you must know that inside the DM, there will be only instance of your target handler class.
+And that it will be reused during all the time it is deployed.
 So, be careful with class fields.
 The class must be implemented in a state-less fashion.

 As usual, write as many unit tests as possible.

 > It is good habit to keep this class in an internal package.
 > By convention, internal packages are generally not exported in OSGi.
+And Roboconf's target handlers
-And Roboconf plug-ins do not need to export packages.
+> do not need to export packages.

-## Packaging the Plug-in
+## Packaging the Bundle

-To package your plug-in, you simply need to run **mvn clean install** in your plug-in directory.
+To package your bundle, you simply need to run **mvn clean install** in your project directory.
 You will get a JAR file under the **target** directory.
 This JAR file can be deployed in any OSGi container or server
 where iPojo, the **roboconf-plugin-api** and **roboconf-core** bundles are already deployed.

-If you want to deploy it in the agent's Karaf distribution, simply drop it under the **deploy** directory.
+If you want to deploy it in the DM's Karaf distribution, simply drop it under the **deploy** directory.
-That's it, your plug-in is installed and ready to be used by the agent.
+That's it, your target handler is installed and ready to be used by the DM.
 No additional configuration is required.

 ## Source Code Hosting